npezza93/redi_search/README.md

 # => prefix_users_development
 ```

-Integrating RediSearch into a model will also add `User.spellcheck` which
+When integrating RediSearch into a model records will automatically be indexed
-behaves the same as the [spellcheck method](#spellcheck) on `RediSearch::Index`
+after creating and updating and will be removed from the index upon destruction.

+There are few more convenience methods that publicly available:
+- `redi_search_document`
+  - Returns the record as a `RediSearch::Document` instance
+- `redi_search_delete_document`
+  - Removes the record from the index
+- `redi_search_add_document`
+  - Adds the record to the index

 ## Development